project overview

 meet our people

-At our newest facility in Dundee, construction is almost complete and we have recruited a new team to operate and maintain it.
-As with our other facilities in Devonport, Plymouth and Ridham Dock, Kent, we have employed people from the local area where possible.
+Whilst our Medworth facility is still underway, our newest facility in Dundee has recruited a new operations and maintenance team.
+As with our other facilities in Devonport, Plymouth and Ridham Dock (Kent), we have employed people from the local area where possible.

 Barry Connor QHSE Intern